Jaron Lanier: In the media

 He has appeared in several documentaries, including the 1990 documentary Cyberpunk, 1992 Danish television documentary Computerbilleder – udfordring til virkeligheden (in English: Computer Pictures - A Challenge to Reality), the 1995 documentary Synthetic Pleasures, the 2004 television documentary Rage Against the Machines, and the 2020 Netflix documentary The Social Dilemma.
 Lanier was credited as one of the miscellaneous crew for the 2002 film Minority Report.
 Lanier stated that his role was to help make up the gadgets and scenarios.
 Lanier has appeared on The Colbert Report, Charlie Rose, and The Tavis Smiley Show.
 He appeared on ABC's The View during the final seven minutes of the show on 19 June 2018, promoting his book Ten Arguments For Deleting Your Social Media Accounts Right Now.
 He was a guest on the Radiolab podcast episode "The Cataclysm Sentence", released on 18 April 2020.
 Lanier was interviewed by Andrew Yang in the "Yang Speaks" podcast, episode entitled "Who owns your data?
 Jaron Lanier has the answer" on May 28, 2020.
 Lanier appeared on the Lex Fridman podcast on September 6, 2021 to talk about his views on AI, social media, VR and the future of humanity.
-He has had speaking engagments and presentations at Concordia University Wisconsin and University Temple United Methodist Church.
+He has had speaking engagements and presentations at Concordia University Wisconsin and University Temple United Methodist Church.